Wednesday October 27, 2021 (12pm - 1:15pm ET)

 Live Online Event

-Focus on urea cycle disorders, organic acidemias, hepatic porphyria
+Focus on diseases like urea cycle disorders, organic acidemias, hepatic porphyria

 This is an online replica of the classical training experience so common in teaching hospitals… shadowing a specialist as s/he sees her/his patients in clinic.
 Each Metabolism Elective has a theme and includes short medical overviews of selected diseases coupled with brief videos of patients/caregivers who describe their experiences in living with those diseases.